What Are CBD Suppositories?

 In order to get the relief they need, many people turn to suppositories each and every day.
 You might even know them…they likely just don’t tell you about it.

-CBD suppositories can also be beneficial to individuals who need relief either pre- or post-surgery and aren’t allowed to eat or drink anything before or after surgery takes place.
+CBD suppositories can also be beneficial to individuals who are pre- or post-surgery and aren’t allowed to eat or drink anything before or after surgery takes place.

 CBD Suppositories for Vaginal Use

 Did you know that suppositories could be the ticket to easier periods?
 There are countless benefits of using CBD for your period, one of which is relief from the debilitating cramps that often come with it.

 Here’s where CBD suppositories could come in handy and exactly why they were designed for vaginal use in the first place.

 If you’re one of the countless women who experience cramps during “that time of the month,” CBD suppositories could become your new go-to.
 While there aren’t many studies that specifically look at the benefits of the non-psychoactive cannabinoid on menstrual cramps themselves, there is evidence that CBD is a muscle relaxant.

 CBD suppositories designed for vaginal use work just like a regular (non-applicator) tampon.
 They are inserted into the vagina with one’s index finger, where they go to work to offer localized relief, relaxing muscles and reducing any related inflammation.

 Suppositories used in the vagina are said to melt cramps away by delivering cannabidiol to the muscles and vascular tissues of the uterus and upper vagina.